maetl/rung/README.md

 Additionally, `Math.random` only provides values on the half-open interval [0..1), while many models and mechanics work with values as integers, often clamped between upper and lower bounds.

 Rung exists to bridge this gap.
-It provides a small suite of 32 bit seedable pseudorandom number generators wrapped with an integer-focused API, suitable for use in browser-based game development, simulation and generative methods.
+It provides a small suite of 32 bit seedable pseudorandom number generators wrapped with an integer-focused API, suitable for use in browser-based game development, simulations and generative methods.

 ## Install